lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 The status of a scientific theory is completely independent of the general public's level of support for it.
 For example, among the American public (sources: [here](https://www.theatlantic.com/technology/archive/2014/04/a-majority-of-americans-question-the-science-of-the-big-bang/360976/), [here](https://www.forbes.com/sites/trevornace/2018/04/04/only-two-thirds-of-american-millennials-believe-the-earth-is-round/) and [here](https://news.gallup.com/poll/647594/majority-credits-god-humankind-not-creationism.aspx))

 - 94\% believe smoking causes cancer
-- 84\% of Americans who believe the Earth is round
+- 84\% (of Americans) believe the Earth is round
-- 83\% believe vaccines are safe and effective (in 2014; may be lower now!)
+- 83\% believe vaccines are safe and effective (in 2014)
 - 60\% believe the Earth is about 4.5 billion years old
-- 58\% believe in evolution (naturalistic or theistic)
+- 58\% believe in evolution (whether naturalistic or theistic)
 - 46\% believe in the Big Bang theory

 despite all of the above being scientific facts that are undisputed in the scientific community.

-There are practically zero scientists who reject evolution on scientific grounds, and those who do are often paid by religious organisation to promote their agenda i.e. they are strongly biased.
+There are practically zero scientists who reject evolution on scientific grounds, and those who do are often paid by religious organisations to promote their agenda i.e. they are strongly biased.

 {{< figure src="survey_for_evo_support.png" title="Most US adults, religious or not, accept evolution, and virtually all scientists accept evolution.
 Source: [Pew Research Center, 2019](https://www.pewresearch.org/short-reads/2019/02/11/darwin-day/)." >}}